SendRounds

 • CZ 75 .40 — less common but excellent ergonomics

-The Glock 22 and M&P40 dominate the used market — ex-police guns at significant discounts, generally well-maintained under armorer programs.
+The Glock 22 and M&P40 dominate the used market.
+These were ex-police guns, maintained under armorer programs, available at significant discounts.

 Was this page helpful?